What Is IBD (Inflammatory Bowel Disease)?

 Currently, there is no cure for either irritable bowel syndrome or inflammatory bowel disease.
 Treatment is aimed at preventing symptom flares and reducing the severity of symptoms.

-Can IBD or IBS Be Prevented?
+Is It Possible to Prevent IBD or IBS?
 What Is the Prognosis?

 Inflammatory bowel disease treatment and prognosis